EspressoSystems/espresso-sequencer/README.md

     make doc

-## Run the sequencer locally
+## Building and running

-A sequencer network can be run locally for easy experimentation and testing.
-Docker images and a `docker-compose.yaml` are provided for convenience.
+Docker images and the [docker-compose-demo.yaml](docker-compose-demo.yaml) file are provided for convenience.
 The Docker-based demo fetches the images from the `ghcr` repository, where they are updated with every push to `main` on GitHub.
-For testing uncommitted changes, you can also run the same demo by manually building and running the services.
+For testing uncommitted changes, you can also run the binaries by manually building and running the services.

-### Running natively

 Build all executables with `cargo build --release`.
 You may then start a single CDN server and connect as many sequencer nodes as you'd like.
 To start the CDN, choose a port `$PORT` to run it on and decide how many sequencer nodes `$N` you